Gaussian boson sampling validation via detector binning: Acknowledgments

 \section{Acknowledgments}

 G.B. is part of the AppQInfo MSCA ITN which received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 956071.
 B.S. is a Research Fellow of the Fonds National de la Recherche Scientifique – FNRS.
 MSK acknowledges the Samsung GRC programme and the UK EPSRC through EP/W032643/1 and EP/Y004752/1.
+L.N. acknowledges support from FCT-Fundação para a Ciência e a Tecnologia (Portugal) via the Project No. CEECINST/00062/2018 and from the European Union's Horizon 2020 research and innovation program through the FET project PHOQUSING (“PHOtonic QUantum SamplING machine” - Grant Agreement No. 899544).
 B.S. thanks Ursula Cardenas Mamani for help on the figures.